DanmarksAdresser/dawa-autocomplete2/README.md

 DAWA Autocomplete2 is a JavaScript-component which makes it possible to enter a danish address in a single input field.
 The component uses [Danmarks Adressers WEB API](https://dawa.aws.dk).

-DAWA Autocomplete2 has no dependencies on other JavaScript-libraries.
-However, the component utilises several newer browser API's, so it is neccessary to load polyfills in older browsers such as IE11.

 ## Browser support
 The component is tested in IE11, Edge, Chrome, Safari and Firefox.